jerkodeur/SimplonDWWM-Symfony-firstProject/README.md

   - Import an admin front template
   - Securize the admin routes
   - Make the CRUD administration
+- Security
+  - Configure 3 roles in the project [USER, ADMIN and SUPER_ADMIN]
+  - Handle authorizations depending to the user's role
 - Configure Heroku for hosting the project
-  - Add mailJet to handle mails
+  - Add mailJet to handle mails in production

 [Back to top](#simplondwwm-symfony-videogameblog)
 # Install the project